 Important Note…

-I actually think the Bose QuietComfort 2023 is the best-sounding Bose right out of the box, compared to the Bose QuietComfort Ultra and previous-gen QuietComfort 45.
+I actually think the Bose QuietComfort 2023 is the one of the better-sounding Bose right out of the box, compared to the Bose QuietComfort Ultra 1st gen and previous-gen QC45.

 It needs the least amount of EQ to sound its best, and could be enjoyed even without any EQ.
 I can’t say the same for the other 2 Bose models above, which require rather extreme EQ settings to bring out their full potential.